vishalicious213/unit-converter/README.md

 # Unit Converter

-This was a Scrimba project that I added on to with customizations.
+This was a solo project from Module 3 (Making Websites Interactive) of Scrimba's [Frontend Developer Path](https://scrimba.com/learn/frontend) that I added on to with design customizations.
 It converts user input from Metric to Imperial units and vice-versa.

 Original design from Scrimba: